-- The entries can also be quantities measured in the Sketch Editor (as parameters) with the measuring commands (Distance to object, Length, Perimeter, Area). - The entries can also be parameters obtained by computation in the Sketch Editor.
+- The entries can also be quantities measured in the Sketch Editor (as parameters) with the measuring commands (Distance to object, Length, Perimeter, Area).
+The parameters from the Sketch Editor can be written in brackets, e.g., [par], or without brackets, e.g., par. - The entries can also be parameters obtained by computation in the Sketch Editor.
 In this case if the parameter is 1-dimensional, its name should start with a lowercase letter, and if the parameter is 2-dimensional quantity, its name should start with an uppercase letter. - The first entry (t) may contain a geometric quantity, e.g. d(AB), or a ratio of two quantities of the same dimension, e.g. d(AB):d(CD) or Area(ABP):Area(CAP). - In addition to d(PQ) and Area(PQR) you can use a whole range of geometric quantities that are specified within the entry.
 The list of all allowed geometric quantities is in Section 4.3.2. - It is possible to fill an entry with more than one quantity, separated by a space.
-In this case, each of the space-separated quantity is considered separately.

-• The options of the command are the same as described in Section 4.2.2.
+In this case, each of the space-separated quantity is considered separately. - The options of the command are the same as described in Section 4.2.2.
 The treatment of the results is the same as described in Section 4.2.3.